-Editing work ranges from small pieces for online publishing (for example blogs), to foreign translations which may not be as good as they could be, to longer print pieces which need to be checked for everything from overall style down to line edits and grammar.
+Editing work ranges from small pieces for online publishing (for example blogs), to foreign translations which may not be as good as they could be, to longer print pieces that need to be checked for everything from overall style down to line edits and grammar.

 Interested in working with me?
 Great!
 Get in touch here.

 My story writing began in my days as a game master in the school role playing club and has included fantasy, horror, supernatural, cyberpunk, superheroes, sci-fi and historic.
 I ran my own Live-Action Role-Playing (LARP) and Table-Top role-playing for about 10 years and ran a number of high-concept murder mystery events.
 I have also been the artistic director for English Heritage’s Hallowe’en Horrors productions at Fort Amherst in Kent and managed numerous events from fully themed to corporate to education.
 You can read more about this here.

 The predominant genres I write are sci-fi and fantasy.
 Sci-fi styles range from speculative to high-concept and I like to get my details right where I can (but do not profess to write hard sci-fi).
 Fantasy is high-concept, and sometimes blends the world of today with otherworldly places and creatures.
 I have also written some gothic horror.

 I write short stories and poetry and am now working on longer pieces as well as screenplays.
 The latter is something that has always attracted me since my university days and I have done some work as an extra also (more about that on Star Now).
 I am participating in my first NaNoWriMo this year (2020) so wish me luck!

 About this site